eeroolli/SalsaAnnotation/README.md

 There is a FAQ for people making videos at http://salsa.eero.no

+## PreProcessing

 The input data is videos from mobile phones.
 In preprossing the videos are converted to same size and speed.

 Information of the dancer in the videos is simplified by capturing the key points with Openpose.
 We use OpenPose for posedetection[[1]](#1).
 OpenPose gives us the x- and y-coordinates for 25 different joints and their visibility.
 We drop the parts of the frame where the dancer is never present and normalize the results, so that we have all dancers in the same scale despite the distance to camera.

 ## The model to predict the labels